 “Continuing with Encampment’s follow-up program will provide me with much-needed support and resources to fulfill my Community Action Plan.
 This summer’s community mapping project taught me how to analyze my community’s many assets and it opened my eyes to the real effects of gentrification on my neighborhood … the Encampment taught me that I have the ability to make a change.
 My voice is powerful and has the potential to bring people together, to challenge unscrupulous landlords, who care little for the well-being of the community.
 Overall, my passion is supported by the Encampment and its follow-up program.” — Carter

-In 2020, interns for the Youth Advisory Council will be facilitating with EFC’s education director in a workshop focused on voting for the PACE University Black Student Union.
+In 2020, interns for the Youth Advisory Council facilitated with EFC’s education director a workshop focused on voting for the PACE University Black Student Union.
 In previous years, nearly 700 youth in locales as diverse as the Calhoun School (New York) and Tiospa Zina Tribal School (South Dakota) participated in workshops focusing on issues of concern to that student body or organization.

 “We were able to discuss topics that we normally don’t discuss as a group.
 Gave me great ideas and solutions for problems at school.” — Wight Foundation Scholar